-Luckily, introducing additional CO2 into your garden is simple, and can have a number of benefits.
+Luckily, introducing additional CO2 into your garden is simple.
+But should you use it?

 Read on to learn why you should be using CO2 producers, how to use them, and things to watch out for.

-CO2 is an odorless gas that is naturally present in the atmosphere and is essential to growth and development of all plant life.
+CO2 is essential to growth and development of all plant life.

 The naturally occurring concentration of CO2 in the air is around 400ppm (parts-per-million).
 If you are growing outdoors, you will be limited in introducing additional CO2 to your plants.